The Tim Hortons Ottawa Ice Dragon Boat Festival is looking to heat things up with free concerts from seven of the area’s hottest acts.

 Birds of Bellwoods will be the first band EVER to take the stage at the Tim Hortons Ottawa Ice Dragon Boat Festival.
 They already have their hometown of Toronto abuzz with their unique combinations of instruments: banjo, mandolin, and stand-up bass along with the guitars you would come to expect from a rock band, and their beautiful four-piece harmonies.
-Check out their video for Let You Go to hear what I mean, their four voices intertwined will be well worth the data charges, trust me.
+Check out their video for Let You Go to hear what I mean, their four voices intertwined will be well worth it.

-Closing out our opening night will be someone who is no stranger to the Tim Hortons Ottawa Dragon Boat Festival, but this will be the first time we put Kalle Mattson on ice, which will be an interesting exercise considering this man’s musical style is already cool as ice.
+Kalle Mattson will be closing out opening night.
 If you are in Ottawa and have not heard this man live, or worse still, do not know even know of this Juno nominated artist (2016 – Best Music Video for Avalanche), we at the Tim Hortons Ottawa Ice Dragon Boat Festival have provided you the opportunity to resolve this.

-Our second night of music launches with the 2014 winners of the Live 88.5 FM Big Money Shot, The Lionyls.
-If you’ve seen Serena Ryder, Sam Roberts, July Talk, A Tribe Called Red, The Stumbellas, The Trews or pretty much any mainstream Canadian Indie Rock artists, then you likely saw this hometown band open for them.
+The Lionyls kick off our second night of music.
 Their music is an eclectic mixture of influences from Soul and R&B, to Rock and funk.
 This dynamic musical presence makes them a perfect fit for audiences of all kinds which makes them a perfect opener for an event like the Tim Hortons Ottawa Ice Dragon Boat Festival, itself being a very eclectic mix of Canadian Ice and Chinese Tradition.

-The next artist is another stayover from this past summer’s Tim Hortons Ottawa Dragon Boat Festival, the Twin Flames.
 Twin Flames combines the musical talents of Chelsea June and Jaaji, both of which were already well established folk artists in their own right before meeting during the filming of a song writing television series for APTN back in 2014.
-Since then their combination of Jaaji’s Inuit influenced musical stylings, mixed with June’s Metis inspired storytelling, has earned the Ottawa based duo much recognition and acclaim throughout both Canada and the United States.
+Since then their combination of Jaaji’s Inuit influenced musical stylings, mixed with June’s Metis inspired storytelling, has earned the Ottawa based duo acclaim throughout both Canada and the United States.

-Rory Taillon made Ottawa his home about two years ago and has found more opportunity here as a singer-songwriter than he did in Toronto.
-Ottawa does host a tonne of huge Festivals, including the Tim Hortons Ottawa Ice Dragon Boat Festival, but its Rory’s haunting voice and possibly that wonderful beard of his that has created those opportunities.
-Check out his video for Whispers—produced by longtime festival media partners, Current Sessions (check out all their videos from our past summer festivals on the Tim Hortons Ottawa Dragon Boat Festival YouTube Channel)—walking with Rory through the almost empty corridors of Toronto’s PATH will make a fan of anyone who isn’t already.
+Rory Taillon made Ottawa his home about two years ago and has found opportunity here as a singer-songwriter.
+Ottawa hosts a tonne of huge Festivals, including the Tim Hortons Ottawa Ice Dragon Boat Festival, but its Rory’s haunting voice and possibly that wonderful beard of his that has created those opportunities.
+Check out his video for Whispers, walking with Rory through the almost empty corridors of Toronto’s PATH will make a fan of anyone who isn’t already.

-We wrap the festival up with Julian Taylor Band a true chameleon of musical styles, combining Jazz, Rock, Soul, Blues, Folk, and more.
-With their versatility it is now wonder he was nominated for both a Black Canadian Award (Best Jazz/Soul Act) and Indigenous Music Award (Best Group) in 2015.
+Julian Taylor Band wraps up the festival.
+Julian is a true chameleon of musical styles, combining Jazz, Rock, Soul, Blues, Folk, and more.
+With his versatility it is no wonder he was nominated for both a Black Canadian Award (Best Jazz/Soul Act) and Indigenous Music Award (Best Group) in 2015.
 Most importantly though frontman (Julian Taylor obviously) can fit 78 pieces of Coke Bottle Candy into his mouth at one time!
 The real amazing thing though, it that the song, of the same name, is way more impressive than the number of candies, and that just says it all!

-Check out all these acts at the 2nd EVER (in North America) Tim Hortons Ottawa Ice Dragon Boat Festival at Lago Bar and Grill:
+Here is the full schedule for the 2nd Annual Tim Hortons Ottawa Ice Dragon Boat Festival at Lago Bar and Grill:

 Birds of Bellwoods – Friday, February 09 at 6:30pm